imagej/imagej.github.io/_pages/cookbook/annotating-images.md

 Always save your images before adding text.
 Text color is set via the color picker button on the tool bar.
 Double-click on it to open the palette and choose a color.

 Pseudocolored images should be converted to RGB ("*Image/Type/RGB color"*) prior to adding text.
-The text is “anti-aliased”.
+The text is "anti-aliased".
 This means that instead of being completely white in color, some pixels on the curved edges of letters are averaged with neighboring pixels.
 This makes these pixels gray and helps the text to appear smoother.

 ![](/media/Aliased text.png "aliased_text.png")